vkavith/PerScholas_Capstone_Library_Frontend/README.md

 - Utilize React.js to create a responsive and user-friendly front-end.
 - Intuitive and visually appealing design for a smooth user experience.

-6. 🚀 Scalability and Performance:
+6. 🚀 Scalability and Performance(To-Do):
 - Prepare the application for potential scaling by using best practices.
 - As application gets complex, tune database queries and routes
 - Implement User Authentication
+- Use External API for Book Reviews

 # Technologies Used